WaylonWalker/waylonwalkerv2/src/pages/blog/minimal-python-package.md

 date: 2021-01-10T00:00:00
 status: published

+---

----What does it take to create an installable python package that can be hosted on pypi?
+What does it take to create an installable python package that can be hosted on pypi?

 ## What is the minimal python package